 You know how certain moments are etched in your memory?
 Some are inconsequential with no particular significance, while others are turning points in this thing called life.
-Moments that take up residence in long-term memory are more often than not delivered and held there by an emotional response.
-One such moment, for me, built a bridge to honor strongest female roles in my life – and I didn’t even realize it at the time.
+Moments that take up residence in memory are more often than not held there by an emotional response.
+One such moment, for me, built a bridge to honor the strongest female roles in my life – and I didn’t even realize it at the time.

 As the labor and delivery nurses still buzzed around me and the little one, with my husband beside the bed, my mother had stepped back from her post coaching me along on the other side of the bed.
 She took a seat in the corner of the room to give the nurses the space they needed to organize the chaos.
-The head nurse took the baby girl to examine, clean, weigh and measure her before swaddling the bright-eyed little one and passing her back to me as if handing out gifts from under the Christmas tree.
+The head nurse took the baby girl to examine, clean, weigh, and measure her before swaddling the bright-eyed little one and passing her back to me as if handing out gifts from under the Christmas tree.
 As the nurse placed the baby in my arms, she asked my husband and I for the baby’s name.
 We had selected a name for a girl before her brother was born, so we’d known for years exactly what we’d say.
 We’d give her a name that was 100% her own.
 Then the “moment” happened.

 I looked up directly to my mother.
 This woman who raised me along with my father.
 The woman who was my most significant role model.
 The one who taught me strength, courage, and grace by being a woman who embodied a fierce love for her family, quiet calm with a fiery spirit, resolute determination, strong character, acceptance, understanding, and compassion.
 This was the woman who had held my hand literally and figuratively for my entire life.
 Now I had a daughter’s hand to hold.
 Looking into my mother’s eyes, I knew that everything I wanted for my daughter was everything my mother was – and the best way to honor that was to give her my mother’s name.